Monty Can't Buy Me Love: Cultural references

 In the beginning of the episode, the Simpsons watch a television program called Cash in Your Legacy, which is a parody of the PBS program Antiques Roadshow.
-Arthur Fortune is a parody of Branson and Fortune Megastore is a reference to Branson's international record shop chain Virgin Megastores.
+Arthur Fortune is a parody of Richard Branson and Fortune Megastore is a reference to Branson's international record shop chain Virgin Megastores.
 On the cover of Billionaire Beat, a magazine that Burns reads in the episode, business magnates Bill Gates and Rupert Murdoch can be seen.
 In a scene in the episode, Burns assumes that Don McNeill and his Breakfast Club is currently the most popular radio program; Don McNeill's Breakfast Club was a real radio program that, according to Scully, Swartzwelder used to listen to.
 The Kevin Costner film The Postman is also referenced in the episode.
 Burns' unveiling of the Loch Ness Monster is ruined as the numerous camera flashes blind him, causing him to knock over some lights, starting a fire; this is a reference to the film King Kong, although in the film, the flashes enrage the captured gorilla Kong, as opposed to his captor.
 The monster's roars are taken from the Jurassic Park Tyrannosaurus rex.
+The episode's title references the Beatles' song "Can't Buy Me Love".